 - Elementary Grades are available through individual curriculum provider websites.
 Parents should check this weekly to make sure they are supporting and informed about their child's grades.
-Parents will be able to access your student's grades through links in Canvas. - Middle School/High School Grades are available through Canvas for the core areas -Math, LA, Science and Social Studies.
-All course materials are posted within each class and should be looked at daily by the student and then also referenced by the parent. - · Mid-terms and end of the semester report cards are available in Skyward and parents have access to see that information.
-An email notification will be sent from the office when report cards are available.

-Your SLA will be calling on a regular basis to "check in" on how things are going for your student and your family.
+Parents will be able to access your student's grades through links in Canvas. - Middle School/High School Grades are available through Canvas for all core courses, and the majority of electives.
+All course materials are posted within each class and should be looked at daily by the student and then also referenced by the parent. - Mid-terms and end of the semester report cards are available in Skyward and parents have access to see that information.
+An email notification will be sent from the office when report cards are available. - Your SLA will be calling on a regular basis to "check in" on how things are going for your student and your family.
 They will also be coaching the parent/learning coach on how to access and check grades in order to stay informed about your student's learning.